 The great increase in the incidence of cancer over the last 50 years is also related to our increasing preference for highly processed and refined foods.

 A healthy diet contains more unprocessed food than processed foods.
-Foods made from whole grain, like whole wheat bread, chapatti (unleavened Indian Bread), oats, millet (bajra), ragi and brown rice are healthier than white bread and white rice.
-The indigestible portion of these foods slows down the absorption of carbohydrates and fats.
+Raw vegetables, fruit, and foods made from whole grain, like whole wheat bread, chapatti (unleavened Indian Bread), oats, millet (bajra), ragi and brown rice are healthier than white bread and white rice.
+The indigestible portion of these foods slows down and regulares the absorption of carbohydrates and fats thus maintaining blood sugar levels.
 Brown bread and whole wheat products contain more protein and are likely to contain more pesticide than white bread and refined flour products and so are more likely to cause food allergies.
-People with a gluten allergy get more trouble with brown bread than with white bread.
+For more information on digestion click this link.